 What is your favorite Apple product?
 Whether you love the iPad or the MacBook or any of the other devices that Apple produces, in the next couple of years it may be getting a makeover on the inside.
 We are so used to the upgrades that we see on the outside of Apple devices.
 Devices look more pleasing to the eye or function better for consumers.
 But as of right now, Apple MacBooks are coming with ARM CPU produced by Apple for the very first time.

 You know if Apple is making a change, they plan on doing a change that will make products better for consumers.
 The 12-inch MacBook has been the subject of some rumours lately.
 This MacBook, the smallest in the MacBook family, is set to return this year with an ARM-based chip from Apple if rumours are true.
 This rumour actually makes sense.
 The 12-inch MacBook is driven with the Core Y-series chips with are fairly low powered.

-Previous rumors were that the 13 or 24-inch iMacs would be the first Macs to have chips produced in-house by Apple.
-However, the newest rumor comes from TSMC which is Apple’s only supplier of A-series chipsets, so if anyone outside of Apple would know it seems that they would.
+Previous rumours were that the 13 or 24-inch iMacs would be the first Macs to have chips produced in-house by Apple.
+However, the newest rumour comes from TSMC which is Apple’s only supplier of A-series chipsets, so if anyone outside of Apple would know it seems that they would.
 This source has also claimed that the A14 Bionic chip will be used in the iPhone 12 family and iPads.